swapnilogale/rounded/time-tracking/can-i-pause-the-timer-while-tracking.md

-# Can I pause or restart the timer while tracking?
+# Can I pause and restart the timer while tracking?

-No, you cannot pause the timer while tracking a task.
+No, you cannot pause and restart the timer while tracking a task.

 Instead, you can stop the timer and start it again to keep tracking against the client/project.
 For example, you have logged some time on a client/project and stopped the timer.
 When you click the start timer next to the tracked time, it will track the time and consolidate the time tracked against the project into a single entry when you are done tracking the hours logged.